tencent cloud

 qcloud_cos::CosAPI cos(config);

 // 2.
-Construct the PUT Bucket request
+Construct a request to create a bucket.

 qcloud_cos::PutBucketReq req(bucket_name);